jtmiclat/timetracker/README.md

 You would need python version 3.6 or above.
 You can check your current version by running `python3 -V`

-You will need to generate Toggl API token which can be found in Toggl your [profile](https://toggl.com/app/profile)  at the botom of the page.
+You will need to generate Toggl API token which can be found in your [Toggl profile](https://toggl.com/app/profile) at the bottom of the page.

 Install the dependencies then run the script.
-If no `--since` is given, will summarize today's entries.
+If no `--since` is provided, will only summarize today's entries.

 ```bash
 $ pip install -r requirements.txt